 The Bottom Line: Our Favorite Tri Suit

-We will go through several very good triathlon suits a little further down, but if you are looking for one quick recommendation, it would probably have to be the De Soto Forza ITU.
+We will go through several very good triathlon suits a little further down, but if you are looking for one quick recommendation, it would probably have to be the De Soto Forza.
 It is a great all-purpose tri suit, capable of handling elites and beginners alike, and suitable for any distance race including the Ironman.
 We have not spoken to any Forza users who don’t absolutely love their tri suit.
 De Soto is a company that really focuses on triathlon, and triathletes around the world thank them for it.
 A very close second is the Blueseventy TX2000, a quality suit that is built to withstand long races, but also great for someone who is newer to the sport.

 What Makes a Good Tri Suit